maarten-pennings/C64howto/reu/readme.md

 There are two problems with the above sketched REU version of 10 PRINT.

 The first problem is that every (back) slash we fetch for the screen, must be in the REU first, so we must compute it.
 Gone is the gain in "slashes compute" time.
 To solve this, we cheat.
-We generate only 256 (back) slashes and sequentially stash them in the REU.
+We generate only 256 (back) slashes and sequentially stash multiple copies of them in the REU.
 Wouldn't we notice that?
 If we look carefully yes.
 However, 256 is 6 screen rows (of 40) plus 16 characters.
 As a result the second series of 256 (back) slashes is displaced by 16 characters.
 This makes it harder to spot the repeating pattern.
 Good enough